goblimey/ntripcaster/README.md

     sudo docker stop a5666adfd5d5

-That stops the container.
+To avoid confusion:  to start the server use docker run and specify the image ID.
+Once it's running, refer to it using its container ID, not its image ID.
+The container lasts as long as you are running the image.
+The image lasts until you delete it.

+When the container stops,
-Any files in it are destroyed,
+the Linux image that was running and any files in it are destroyed,
 The advantage of that is that you don't have to do any tidying yourself.
 The disadvantage is that if something goes wrong and the caster crashes, the container dies and